 Though the Groucho/TLE family of proteins have traditionally been thought of as obligate repressors, TLE3, a human Groucho ortholog, was recently shown to primarily serve as an activator, though the mechanism remains unknown {Villanueva, 2011 #1659}.
 Additionally, CtBP, a canonical, short-range Drosophila corepressor, was shown to serve as a co-activator of certain Wnt-regulated genes, this switch in behavior being controlled by the protein’s oligomeric state {Bhambhani, 2011 #2284}.
 However, the observed asymmetry in the distribution of up- and down-regulated genes between the loss-of-function and overexpression lines can be taken as evidence against Groucho behaving as an activator.
-Very few high-scoring genes were activated in either overexpression line compared to repressed genes.
-This difference is most evident in the first two time windows, where Groucho transcript levels are the highest.
+Very few high-scoring genes were up-regulated in either overexpression line compared to repressed genes.
 Additionally, no clear inflection point is present in these up-regulated gene response curves, indicating that high Groucho occupancy is only loosely predictive of gene activation.
-Though we cannot rule out the possibility that Groucho can serve as an activator under limited and thus far undetected circumstances, we take these two observations as evidence against a widespread role of Groucho in gene activation.
+Though we cannot rule out the possibility that Groucho can serve as an activator under limited and thus far undetected circumstances, we take these two observations as evidence against a widespread role of Groucho as a coactivator.

-Through this scoring methodology, we identify 351 potential Groucho target genes across all timepoints.
-Of these, only 90 were also identified by the Groucho dosage-sensitivity analysis.
+Through this scoring methodology, we identified 351 potential Groucho target genes across all timepoints.
+Of these, 90 were also identified by the Groucho dosage-sensitivity analysis.
 While this overlap is highly significant (p-value <10-10, hypergeometric test), the two results do differ substantially.
 Lacking compelling a priori justification to favor one method over the other, we investigated aspects of each data set individually.

 Genes in both sets are enriched for transcription factors and factors involved in fly development (Fig. 2-26).
-In both sets, transcription factors are the most heavily enriched ontology and are highly enriched over all other groups in the dosage-response group.
-Other ontologies primarily correspond to different tissue specification processes.
-Restricting the gene set to the 146 predicted Groucho-activated genes revelas no gene ontologies were significantly enriched (data not shown), leading us to hypothesize that these genes are potentially the result of noise in the gene expression data and do not represent direct Groucho targets.
+In both sets, transcription factors are the most heavily enriched ontology.
 To identify potentially undocumented processes and regulatory networks in which Groucho may be involved, we annotated each set of potential target genes with genetic and physical interactions curated by FlyMine {Lyne, 2007 #3180} and integrated these results into a network to search for overrepresented groups of co-regulated genes (Fig 2-27).
 Both networks exhibit a large core network comprising multiple interconnected hubs corresponding to components of signaling pathways.
 Both networks contain multiple E(spl)-family proteins, which Groucho is known to repress in the embryo.
 Delta (Dl) is a transmembrane ligand of the Notch (N) signaling pathway, and complete activation of this pathway requires both Groucho and E(spl)-family proteins {Heitzler, 1996 #3181}.
 Atonal (ato) and Sprouty (sty) are factors with known functions in respiratory and eye development, respectively {Jarman, 1994 #3183} {Hacohen, 1998 #3182}, in which Groucho’s potential roles have not been investigated.